collectiveaccess/ProvidenceDocs/_source/providence/user/export/mappings.rst

 Mapping Repetition
 ------------------

-The 'RepeatMappings' rule type allows you to repeat a set list of mappings in a different context without actually defining them again.
+The *RepeatMappings* rule type allows you to repeat a set list of mappings in a different context without actually defining them again.
 This is, for instance, very useful when creating EAD exports of hierarchical data where the basic structure is always the same (for archdesc, c01, c02, etc.) but the context changes.
 It's basically a shortcut that saves a lot of work in certain scenarios.
 Note that all hierarchy children of the listed items are repeated as well.

 If you create a RepeatMappings rule, the mapping loader expects a comma-delimited list of references to the 2nd column in the Mapping sheet.
 It also really only makes sense to create this type of rule if you change the context in the same step.
 A simple example could look like this: